Technical architecture overview for IT teams evaluating AccessPoint

 Email notifications API → Microsoft Graph Email content via Mail.Send Send notifications from shared mailbox

-Teams notifications API → Publisher Platform → Microsoft Graph Activity type, preview text, recipient ID, template parameters Send Teams activity feed notifications (proxied through publisher's multi-tenant enterprise app because sendActivityNotification must be called by the app that owns the Teams manifest)
+Teams notifications (optional — toggleable / eliminable) API → Publisher Platform → Microsoft Graph Activity type, recipient + tenant GUIDs, notification title/preview text, acting-user name, request number, record id (deep link) Send Teams activity feed notifications (proxied through the publisher's multi-tenant enterprise app because sendActivityNotification must be called by the app that owns the Teams manifest).
+This is the only notification channel that leaves the tenant — email and the in-app feed deliver the same notices in-tenant.
+See Teams Notification Data Sharing

 User profile lookup SPFx → Microsoft Graph User search queries People picker, user resolution